Configure languages for document creation and localization

 specified individually using a <language>

-specifies the name of the language as it will appear in views and dialog boxes.authoring
+- namespecifies the name of the language as it will appear in views and dialog boxes.

-attribute set to "true" get included in the list of options for dialogs used during object creation.authoring
+- authoring="true"specifies and enables the language as part of the Authoring cycle.Note: Languages with the- authoringattribute set to "true" get included in the list of options for dialogs used during object creation.

 code and define its value, such as en-us for English used in